 If no changes were made, it is equally important to document the analysis findings that support maintaining the original boundary.
 Any limitations identified during the adjacency analysis, including those related to adjacent areas, must be clearly recorded.
 This ensures transparency and helps users of the assessment interpret the results accurately.

 If boundary adjustments are necessary based on the adjacency analysis, the assessment team should make revisions, considering the landscape's size, types, and composition.
-Factors outlined in should be taken into account when making adjustments.
+Factors outlined in define the landscape boundary should be taken into account when making adjustments.
 Any changes made after Step A validation must go through the validation process again.